koslak/vscode_cpp/README.md

     src/tests/tests/unit_tests_module_1.cpp      # This is the new line )
 ```
-Save the file and then build the project.
+Save the *CMakeLists.txt* file and then build the project.

 #### If it's a Benchmark Test